 Best practices for restoring rangelands are available and not costly, especially if they can use traditional rotational movement, transhumance of livestock and other innovative and adapted SRM practices.
 The COP decision could propose to increase equitable investment in sustainable rangeland restoration and management, including by calling on the LDN Fund to increase its support to rangelands and pastoralist projects by 30% by 2026, the year of the IYRP.

 Incorporating pastoralists into decision-making about sustainable use and management of rangelands and ensuring well-defined legal and customary tenure rights would improve the health of rangelands and secure sustainable livelihoods.
 UNCCD Parties could consider adopting participatory governance practices that recognize pastoralists at the heart of stewardship and care for rangelands.
-Building on traditional knowledge and facilitating participation of marginalized groups such as women, youth, elders and indigenous peoples, are critical factors for equity, just governance and enhanced SRM.
+Building on traditional knowledge, innovations and facilitating participation of marginalized groups such as women, youth, elders and indigenous peoples, are critical factors for equity, just governance and enhanced SRM.

 Economic policies that harm rangelands and pastoralists need to be reassessed.
 Permanent subsidies for supplemental feed that result in rangeland degradation should be replaced with alternative solutions, such as risk-management and livestock-insurance systems.
 Best practices should be adopted, such as mobile abattoirs, lifting market barriers and encouraging animal diversity, good health and local adapted breeds, supporting decentralized and small-scale renewable energy access, legal frameworks for organic certification of pastoral products, and applying true-cost accounting to all economic models.